cheminfo/eln-docs/docs/30_structural_analysis/ir-prediction/README.md

 To improve the performance of these distance geometry algorithms they are often [refined using information, such as preferred torsional angles, extracted from the Cambridge Crystallographic database](https://pubs.acs.org/doi/abs/10.1021/acs.jcim.5b00654).
 :::

-:::info Semi-empiricial quantum chemistry vs. forcefields In the view, we give the option to select different methods for geometry optimization and calculation of the vibrational spectrum.
+:::info Semi-empiricial quantum chemistry vs. force fields In the view, we give the option to select different methods for geometry optimization and calculation of the vibrational spectrum.

 _Force-fields_ approximate the potential energy surface $U(q)$ in some simple parametrization based on interaction terms between different atom pairs --- often for bonds, bends (angles), and torsions (dihedral angles) between different atom types.
 The force-field we use in the service is called [GFN-NN](https://onlinelibrary.wiley.com/doi/full/10.1002/anie.202004239).
 Its parameters were derived from fitting to DFT derived geometries, vibrational frequencies, and non-covalent interactions of about 8000 structures covering a wide range of chemistry.
-In contrast to other force field parametrizations it uses an electronegativity-equilibrium (EEQ) atomic-charge model to describe the electrostatic interactions and it avoids element _pair_ specific parametrization .
+In contrast to other force field parametrizations it uses an electronegativity-equilibrium (EEQ) atomic-charge model to describe the electrostatic interactions, and it avoids element _pair_ specific parametrization .

 From a computational point of view, GFN-FF's computational cost scales quadratically with system size.